 What is Python?

 Python is a popular language often used for programming web applications, conducting data analysis and scientific research, and building machine learning models.
 It was developed by a man named Guido van Rossum and first released in February 1991.
-Since then, Python development has been expanding and now offers flexibility while maintaining its simplicity.
+Since then, Python development services has been expanding and now offers flexibility while maintaining its simplicity.

 Why Python for Machine Learning & Natural Language Processing?